samlarby/The-Wrexham-AFC-Quiz/README.md

     * Takes the user to the highscores page to see their previous scores.

-The game has two different difficulty levels one easy and one hard.

 ### Easy Mode

 The easy mode only has a 50/50 choice so there is less chance of getting the answer wrong, also the questions are slightly easier.
+Difficulty is selected before entering the quiz page.

 ### Hard Mode

 This mode is harder as it has 4 different answers to choose from, but also the questions will be slightly harder.
+If the player selects the correct answer it will light up green, if they select the wrong answer it will light up red and the correct answer will light up green, the purpose of this is allow the user to learn whilst playing the game.

 ## User Experience

 ### First time visitors
-* On the first visit users can learn about how to play the game.
+* On the first visit users can learn about how to play the game, they will do this by entering the how to play page.
 * They can then play the game on which ever difficulty they choose.
 * They will gain knowledge about the football team even if they get the answers wrong because the game will show them the correct answers.

 ### Second time visitors
 * On the second visit to the website users will be able to go straight into the game without needing to look how to play.
 * They will most likely choose the harder level to play as they have gained knowledge of the club from their previous visit.
-* Users will be able to play with their friends on the same device and be able to compare each others scores.
+* Users will be able to play with their friends on the same device and be able to compare each others scores, they can do this on the highscores page.

 ### Design Choices